Receiving Your Mail and Packages

 Incoming Letter Mail

-- Letter mail is delivered to Barnard every Monday-Friday and is generally placed into student mailboxes by noon.
+- Letter mail is delivered to Barnard Monday-Friday and is generally placed into student mailboxes by noon.
 To the extent that space permits, Mail Services will also use your mailbox for large envelopes and small packages that do not require a signature.
 If an item does not fit, we will treat it like a signature-required item.

 Incoming Package Mail